elastic/rally/docs/serverless.rst

 Tracks
 ------
 Track files use Jinja2 as a template language with a few :ref:`extensions<advanced_extensions>`.
-To accommodate for Serverless, ``build_flavor`` global variable was added.
+To accommodate for Serverless, the ``build_flavor`` global variable was added.
 It resolves to ``serverless`` when benchmarking a Serverless cluster.
-The primary use case for this variable is conditional exclusion of index settings which are unavailable or hidden from users in Serverless.
+The primary use case for this variable is conditional exclusion of index settings that are unavailable or hidden from users in Serverless.

 .. note::